oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-09-invalid-cvss-computation.md

 ### Invalid CVSS Computation

-It MUST be tested that the given CVSS object has the values computed correctly according to the definition.
+It SHALL be tested that the given CVSS object has the values computed correctly according to the definition.

 > The `vectorString` SHOULD take precedence.